yuanlx27/2025-computer-networks/theory/03/main.typ

 + What are all possible values of the ACK field in all possible messages currently propagating back to the sender at time $t$?
 Justify your answer.

 #solution[
+  + Depending on how many ACKs have been received, the sender's window begins somewhere in the range $[k - 4, k] (mod 1024)$.

+  + From (a), the possible ACK values are in the range $[k - 5, k - 1] (mod 1024)$.
 ]

 = P23

 Consider the GBN and SR protocols.
 Suppose the sequence number space is of size $k$.
-What is the largest allowable sender window that will avoid the occurrence of problems such as that in Figure 3.27 for each of these protocols?
+What is the largest allowable sender window that will avoid the occurrence of problems such as that in @fig-2 for each of these protocols?

+#figure(
+  caption: "Figure 3.27 from textbook", image(width: 80%, "assets/images/20251102-120153.png"),
+) <fig-2>

 #solution[
 ]